adrianharet/adrianharet.github.io/_posts/2025-04-28-real-life-games.md

 We then dive into the basics of game theory.
-We start by defining what a game is, and then look at key notions: strategies (your game plan), payoffs (what you get out of it), and equilibria (where everyone’s made their move and no one has a reason to change).
+We start by defining what a game is, and then look at key notions: strategies (your game plan), payoffs (what you get out of it), and Nash equilibria (where everyone’s made their move and no one has a reason to change).
-We see what a Nash equilibrium is, and compare it to Pareto optimal outcomes.

 #### <i class="fa-solid fa-file-pdf"></i> Slides